 Welcome from our Chief Executive and Founder, Diana Perry

-As a mother of two children with Ectodermal Dysplasia I know only too well what it is like to receive the initial diagnosis, to be on an emotional rollercoaster, to experience the feelings of guilt, etc., and what it is like coping with the day to day management of Ectodermal Dysplasia.
+As a mother of two children with Ectodermal Dysplasia, I know only too well what it is like to receive the initial diagnosis.
+To be on an emotional rollercoaster, experience the feelings of guilt, and what it is like coping with the day to day management of Ectodermal Dysplasia.

-To help people like you, families, friends, medical and health professionals, I established the Ectodermal Dysplasia Society in 1996.
+To help you, families, friends, medical and health professionals, I established the Ectodermal Dysplasia Society in 1996.

 Becoming a Charity enabled us to:

 - further advance education of the medical profession and the general public into Ectodermal Dysplasia and its implications for the family

 - aid the promotion of research into the causes, effects, treatment and management of Ectodermal Dysplasia and to be informed of the results thereof

 - make it easier for us to obtain funds from grant-making trusts and local government, and to give the Society proper status for fundraising from the general public

 - provide more stability